Exxon Mobil Corporation (XOM) Dividend Stock Analysis

 2. Years to > MMA

-Conclusion: XOM earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
-This quantitatively ranks XOM as a 5-Star Very Strong stock.
+Conclusion: XOM earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+This quantitatively ranks XOM as a 4-Star Strong stock.

-With a relentless pursuit of efficiency via technology and operational improvement, XOM sets itself apart from other supermajors and has delivered higher returns on capital than its competitors.
+With a relentless pursuit of efficiency via technology and operational improvement, XOM sets itself apart from other supermajors and has delivered higher returns on capital.
 XOM has enjoyed superior earnings and dividend growth and stability.
 The company should benefit from upstream growth opportunities in deepwater, LNG, onshore unconventional and ventures with state-owned companies (who now hold the majority of the world's remaining resources).
+The most recent dividend increase along with good financials has XOM trading well below my calculated fair value of $100.72, as such I plan to continue accumulating shares.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in XOM (0.0% of my Dividend Growth Portfolio) and was long in COP, CVX.
+Full Disclosure: At the time of this writing, I was long in XOM (1.0% of my Dividend Growth Portfolio) and was long in COP, CVX.
 See a list of all my dividend growth holdings my income holdings here.

 - Leggett & Platt, Inc. (LEG) Dividend Stock Analysis